skhiggins/R_guide/README.md

 # R Guide

 This guide provides instructions for using R on research projects.
+Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.

 ## Style and packages